Ferrimagnetism: Physical origin

 Ferrimagnetism has the same physical origins as ferromagnetism and antiferromagnetism.
-In ferrimagnetic materials the magnetization is also caused by a combination of dipole-dipole interactions and exchange interactions resulting from the Pauli exclusion principle.
+In ferrimagnetic materials the magnetization is also caused by a combination of dipole–dipole interactions and exchange interactions resulting from the Pauli exclusion principle.
 The main difference is that in ferrimagnetic materials there are different types of atoms in the material's unit cell.
-An example of this can be seen in the figure on the right.
+An example of this can be seen in the figure above.
 Here the atoms with a smaller magnetic moment point in the opposite direction of the larger moments.
 This arrangement is similar to that present in antiferromagnetic materials, but in ferrimagnetic materials the net moment is nonzero because the opposed moments differ in magnitude.

 Ferrimagnets have a critical temperature above which they become paramagnetic just as ferromagnets do.
-At this temperature (called the Curie temperature) there is a second order phase transition and the system can no longer maintain a spontaneous magnetization.
+At this temperature (called the Curie temperature) there is a second-order phase transition, and the system can no longer maintain a spontaneous magnetization.
 This is because at higher temperatures the thermal motion is strong enough that it exceeds the tendency of the dipoles to align.